tiaradwiputri/quiz-handson-c1/quiz.md

 ```
 # your code here

 ```

 For example, as HR, we are instructed to investigate the division that has a long history of an employee resigning based on average monthly hours.
 Let's do some aggregation of `average_monthly_hours` for each division.
-Because you only focused at the employee who left, you should filter the historical data with the condition needed.
-You can use `filter` then `group_by()` function by `division` variable and `summarise()` the mean of `average_monthly_hours` variable and arrange it by the highest of the mean value of `average_monthly_hours` using `arrange()` function.
+Try to aggregate the average of `average_monthly_hours` from all employees that have left the company and answer the following question.

 ```
 # your code here

 ```
 ___
 1. Based on the aggregation data that you have analyzed, which division has the highest average of monthly hours?